-Office of Health Professions Student Affairs
+Office of Learner Affairs

-6 Queen's Park Crescent West C. David Naylor Building, 3rd Floor (416) 978-2764 ohpsa.reception@utoronto.ca
+6 Queen's Park Crescent West C. David Naylor Building, 3rd Floor (416) 978- 2764 ola.assocdean@utoronto.ca

-The Associate Dean and staff of the Office of Health Professions Student Affairs (OHPSA) are dedicated to supporting students in achieving their full academic and personal potential within Faculty of Medicine's 'programs.
+The Associate Dean and staff of the Office of Health Profession Student Affairs are dedicated to supporting students in achieving their full academic and personal potential within Temerty Faculty of Medicine s 'programs.
 They have expertise in a variety of areas, and access to extensive resources and networks within the University and surrounding communities.